 Loan Contract Issued

 A legal moneylender knows that the contract is legitimate.
 This means that the agreement is binding and is only legal.
-And that is once the loan contract has been signed by both parties.
+And that is once both parties have signed the loan contract.

 For this reason, you should only accept a contract prepared by the lawyer.
 This loan contract should include details such as repayment tenure, rates of interest, repayment options and, late payment costs.

 You need to be cautious of lenders who hand you loan money.
 They do so without giving you a loan contract.
 This also includes lenders who ask customers to sign an incomplete contract.
 They might even give them blank agreements to sign.
 These are some classic examples of who a loan shark lender is.

 Avoid loan sharks and illegal moneylenders at all cost as they will bring you nothing but troubles and harassment.
 If you are unsure whether you are dealing with someone illegal, you can always check with the Registry of Moneylenders.